PseudoDevs/IamGhost/abmd4.md

-Last updated: 2024-04-07 20:22:01
+Last updated: 2024-04-07 20:22:34
-Random Quote: For a joke to work, it has to have part of truth and part of pain. - Berlin
+Random Quote: There is a tool for every task, and a task for every tool.  -  Tywin Lannister